A reading for Cultural Anthropology

 by Alan Tippett

 (Original version appeared in Introduction to Missiology.
-Used under the educational "Fair Use" provision of the 1976 U.S. Copyright Act)
+Edited and used under the educational "Fair Use" provision of U.S. copyright acts)

 Many otherwise conscientious Western Christians fail to distinguish between two different types of attitudes exhibted by expatriate missionaries toward culture.
-Both types are dealt with by Paul in the Pastoral Epistles.
+Paul deals with both types in his letters to Timothy and Titus.

 - Leave the old behind! -- There is a wealth of Biblical instruction about the need for would-be Christians to discard behaviors of their old way of life: moral evils such as murder, lying, fornication, blaspheming, greed, false accusation, lust and so on.
 Bad behaviors of unregenerate human beings may be either individual or collective.
 When conversion to Christ occurs, says Paul, such old ways must be discarded.

 - Pick and choose! -- In Paul's writings there are also references to behavior patterns which Christians are not expected to discard (although they are expected to transform them).
 These are the accepted behavior patterns of organized society -- what the anthropologist calls the social structure.
 It is important to distinguish between the bad customs which converts must discard and the social structure within which they have to operate.

 In his Pastoral letters, Paul urges Christians to pray for "kings and rulers and those in authority" for the worthy motive that people may live in peace, which he considers "good and acceptable in the sight of God" (1 Timothy 2:2-3).
 Paul tells Titus that civil powers should be obeyed (Titus 3:1).
 On another social level we find references to the structured family, which Paul recognized when he gave rules for governing the home (1 Timothy 3:4-5, 12) and rules for husband/wife relationships (Titus 2:5).
 Paul recognizes the responsibilities of master and servant as a two-way process and a religious duty (1 Timothy 6:1; Titus 2:9-19).